-It may be helpful to read our Guide to Accessing Free Personal Care before reading this article.
+It may be helpful to read our Guide to Accessing Free Personal Care we well as reading this article.

 1. The council has only offered me 6 hours a week so is that all I can get?

-Firstly, the council will assess your needs based on how may ‘hours’ of care they think you need.
+Firstly, the council will assess your needs based on how many ‘hours’ of care they think you need.
 It is from this number of hours that they calculate how much money they will contribute to your care based on their current preset hourly rate.
-For example, if you have been assessed as needing care twice daily for 30 minutes and the hourly rate is £15, the council will contribute 7 hours a week or £105.
-They key word here is contribute!
-In the majority of cases you will need to top up to access that actual care package you want.
+For example, if you have been assessed as needing care twice daily for 30 minutes and the hourly rate is £30, the council will contribute with 7 hours a week or £210.
+They key word here is contribute.
+In the majority of cases, you will need to top up to access that actual care package you want.

 It is misleading to think the council will be able to provide enough money to pay for your perfect care package.
 View the councils’ money as a contribution only from which you can build your own care package on your terms.
 A helpful rule of thumb is that usually, in the context of a holistic care package put together by a family, the contribution from the council may cover 20-25% of the total cost.
 You can have as many or as few hours of care as you want, provided you can afford to top up as required with your own money.